ITISFoundation/ti-planning-tool-manual/docs/support/support.md

-In case you need some support, please, do not hesitate to contact us in [ti-plan-support@itis.swiss](mailto:ti-plan-support@itis.swiss)
+In case you need some support, please, do not hesitate to contact us in [tip@itis.swiss](mailto:tip@itis.swiss)